Hilbert space signatures of non-ergodic glassy dynamics: Experimental details and extended data

 \subsection{Procedure}

-The experiments were performed on a Willow device architecture as presented in Ref.~\cite{google2025quantum}, using the calibration protocols shown in Ref.~\cite{andersen2025thermalization} to set the coupling rates and $Z$-fields of the analog Hamiltonian.
-Since the Hamiltonian is photon number conserving, we mitigate the effects of photon loss by postselecting the data, removing any bitstrings in which the photon number is not conserved.
+The experiments are performed on a Willow device architecture as presented in Ref.~\cite{google2025quantum}, using the calibration protocols shown in Ref.~\cite{andersen2025thermalization} to set the coupling rates and $Z$-fields of the analog Hamiltonian.
+Errors in the $XY$-couplings and the $Z$-fields are typically well below 1\% of the disorder strengths studied.
+Moreover, using a coupling strength of $g=5$ MHz, higher-order Hamiltonian terms (such as $ZZ$-interactions) are on the order of 100s of kHz and do therefore not impact our conclusions.

 In all experiments, the qubit frequencies are first ramped quickly ($\sim 1$ ns) to the values corresponding to the relevant disorder instance, before ramping up the coupling rates over another $\sim 1$ ns.
-The system is then evolved for a variable amount of time under the analog Hamiltonian, followed by a 1 ns Hamiltonian off-ramp, and finally measurements in the $Z$-basis.
+The system is then evolved for a variable amount of time under the analog Hamiltonian, followed by a 1 ns Hamiltonian off-ramp, and finally measurements in the $z$-basis.
+Since the Hamiltonian is photon number conserving, we mitigate the effects of photon loss by postselecting the data, removing any bitstrings in which the photon number is not conserved.
+This is the primary reason we do not probe times longer than $Jt=100$, since the postselection ratio becomes prohibitively low after this time.
+While postselection mitigates T1 errors, we note that dephasing errors are not removed by this technique; nevertheless, we do not observe substantial effects of dephasing on the bitstring probabilities in Fig. 3 in the main text, which would otherwise be driven towards uniform distributions.
+Moreover, if dephasing played a dominant role, one would expect to find $\eta\sim n$ in Fig. 2d, in stark contrast to the exponent of 2.4 observed in our experiment.